DimitarYordanov17/Space_Challenges_2021_Ground_Station/README.md

 The block responsible for receiving is Osmocom Source.
 The main thing we should keep in mind here are the following variables:
 * Sample rate - Anything lower than 1k will hinder the signal and we will lose important data;
 * Frequency - The frequency at which the cubesat transmits data.
 It should be set prior to the cubesat pass;
-* Bandwidth - 10k is the optimal bandwidht for receiving telemtry data from QMR-KWT.
+* Bandwidth - 10k is the optimal bandwidth for receiving telemetry data from QMR-KWT.
 This was corresponded directly with the CTO of EnduroSat;
 * RF gain - We amplify the signal so that we can process it later on;

 The block responsible for visualizing the waterfall is QT GUI Sink